 Your results may be one of these:

 Progesterone levels don’t fluctuate regularly.
-If the test shows that your progesterone levels don’t rise and fall on a monthly basis, as they should, then you may not be ovulating or having regular periods.
+This would be determined through multiple tests.
+If the tests show that your progesterone levels don’t rise and fall on a monthly basis the way they should, you may not be ovulating or having regular periods.
 This could make it harder to get pregnant.

-If your doctor has you take a progesterone test, it’s possible that you might also get:
+If your doctor orders a progesterone test, you might also get: